Tunable phonon induced steady state coherence in a double quantum dot: Discussion

-We emphasize that the physics described here is a general property of spin-boson models of the type in Eq.~\ref{def_omegaq_theta}.
-Such models can generically be used to describe dissipative two-level systems, and can be engineered in various platforms (for examples, see Refs.~\cite{KLHur_spin_boson1,qubit_noise_review} and citations therein).
-The DQD charge qubit provides an especially promising example, since the required parameter regime corresponds to current state-of-the-art experiments \cite{Petta1,Petta2,Petta3,Petta4,Petta5}.
-Future work will focus on a full characterization of thermodynamic properties of the setup including an analysis of the relation between irreversible entropy production and coherence \cite{santos2019role,francica2019role} which will shed light on the thermodynamic cost of generating steady state coherence.
+Future work will focus on a full characterization of thermodynamic properties of the setup including an analysis of the relation between irreversible entropy production and coherence \cite{santos2019role,francica2019role}, which will shed light on the thermodynamic cost of generating steady-state coherence.